Avaiga/taipy-getting-started/step_03/ReadMe.md

 - **Storage_type**: This is where the storage type is selected: CSV file, SQL database, pickle file, etc.
             Here, the initial dataset is a CSV file so `storage_type="csv"` for this Data Node.
 Taipy knows how to access it, thanks to the path.
 By default, the storage type is `pickle`.

-- **[Scope](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scope/)**: You can find below two types of Scope in the code: the Pipeline and Scenario scope (by default).
+- **[Scope](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scope/)**: You can find below three types of Scope in the code: the Pipeline, the Scenario (by default) and the Global scope.
+            Basically, with Global scope, all Data Nodes are shared between every pipelines, scenarios and cycles.
+For example, the initial dataset is shared between every pipelines and scenarios.
-            Basically, with Scenario scope, Data Nodes are shared between all the pipelines of the scenario.
+            With Scenario scope, they are shared between all the pipelines of the scenario.
-            With Pipeline scope, Data Nodes are not shared between pipelines and don't have access to other Data Nodes from other pipelines.
+            With Pipeline scope, Data Nodes don't have access to other Data Nodes from other pipelines.
 A 'predictions' Data Node is created for each pipeline in the current example.
 So, adding pipelines/algorithms will store predictions in different "predictions" Data Nodes.

 - **Cacheable**: This is a parameter used to increase the efficiency of the program.
-If the Data Node has already been created and the inputs didn't change, it is not necessary to rerun it.
+If the Data Node has already been created and the inputs to create it didn't change, it is not necessary to rerun the task that creates it.

 ### Input Data Nodes configuration